natverse/nat/cran-comments.md

 # nat 1.8.24

-This submission fixes a test failure noted by Prof Brian Ripley occasioned by the recent igraph 2.0 release.
+This submission fixes a test failure noted by Prof Brian Ripley.
+This was occasioned by a minor bug in the the recent igraph 2.0 release.
+Although an igraph update is expected soon, this nat release should work around the current issue.
+I have also addressed a few NOTES relating to Rd formatting issues.

 With many thanks,